Welcome to Corneria!note

 Of course, every dialogue tree ends somewhere, so this trope will always pop up sooner or later.

-In The Legend of Zelda: Majora's Mask, many NPCs say different things depending on the day and time, whether you've done certain things, and what mask or form you present.
+- In The Legend of Zelda: Majora's Mask, there's an aversion.
+Many NPCs say different things depending on the day and time, whether you've done certain things, and what mask or form you present.
 Even if you aren't going for 100% Completion, getting to know them all really enhances the game's emotional depth — such as if you talk to people awaiting death on the night of the third day.

 "Your bright face obscures your darker mask.
 We call you sib, although your mind and meaning are a mystery to us.
 Far distant eyes look out through yours.
 Something secret steers us both.
 We shall not name it.
 We have endured these chafing bonds for eons, yet a single moment of further servitude seems intolerable!
 How often have we slipped our yoke, only to find it choking us again.
 Let this war end in either total victory or our extinction.
 No further compromise shall we allow.
 We take our stand beside you, here, upon this miserable rock."

-Lampshaded in Half Life 1 when a scientist says to a Barney "You know, you tend to repeat yourself" — something of which the scientists are equally guilty.
+- Lampshaded in Half-Life when a scientist says to a Barney "You know, you tend to repeat yourself" — something of which the scientists are equally guilty.
 NPCs talking to each other at all outside a cutscene was uncommon back then.